stephendade/rockblock2mav/README.md

 ## SystemD Service

 For running unattended, a Systemd service is provided at ``rockblock2mav.service``.
-The file may need to be edited to have the correct user and folder specificed (current default is user "pi").
+The file will need to be edited to have the correct user and folder specified (current default is user "pi"), along with the Rockblock account details

 To install the service, run the following:
 ```